 If I Think and Act Like a Healthy Person, I Can Improve My Health

 After we become aware, it’s time to make a choice.
 How do we deal with negative thoughts and the difficult feelings that result – by doing something that helps manage them, or doing something that makes us feel worse?

 We may discover that our habit is to respond negatively.
 But again, by stopping to think, we can also discover we have choices to respond differently.

 An improved body image can help us feel better about ourselves, independent of weight loss.
 As we feel better about ourselves, we can feel more motivated to create change for health and healthy weights.

 If we choose to respond with actions that make us feel better, we begin an upward cycle that moves our bodies towards health and well-being.
 Our thoughts take on a more positive tone…our feelings about ourselves become more positive…it’s easier to act more positively.

 Keep that up for a while, and we find we’ve created a whole new habit – one of taking care of ourselves, feeding ourselves well, moving our bodies regularly and generally doing what’s needed to feel and be well.
 We also find we’ve established a whole new way of thinking about ourselves that keeps us acting in our own best interests.

-Over time, we are that healthy person.
-It’s no longer an act but reality.
+Over time, we become that healthy person.* It’s no longer an act but reality.

 I’m doing the best I can…I feel hopeful…I keep working towards my goal.